enblacar/SCpubr/README.md

 devtools::install_github("enblacar/SCpubr")
 ```

 By default, dependencies should not be installed.
-In order to access all functions in the pacakge, the following
+In order to access all functions in the package, the following
 packages should also be installed:

 ```r